Deep learning architectures for nonlinear operator functions and nonlinear inverse problems: Introduction

 \section{Introduction}

 In standard deep learning, the input data are represented by vectors, and each layer of a deep neural network applies an affine transformation (a matrix-vector product plus a shift) composed with nonlinear activation functions.
 However, for functions for which the input data are linear operators, vectorizing the input destroys the underlying operator structure.
 Functions whose inputs are linear operators, which we term \emph{nonlinear operator functions}, are present in a broad class of nonlinear inverse problems for partial differential equations (PDE).
-That is, the possible reconstructions associated with such problems involve nonlinear, nonlocal functions between spaces of data operators and function spaces of ``images''.
-Optimality of reconstruction algorithms remains a fundamentally unanswered question as it would require exploiting structure of the data, adaptive probing or acquisition, and structure of the components making up reconstruction procedures.
-Machine learning opens the way to study this question not only from the viewpoint of acceleration and regularization but also mitigating the effects of finite data.
+That is, the possible reconstructions associated with such problems involve nonlinear, nonlocal functions between spaces of data operators and function spaces of ``images''. {\maartenbluefont Optimality of reconstruction algorithms can be studied with statistical decision theory; however, machine learning offers data-driven approaches that make such studies computationally feasible.}